yliu1268/cast-workflows/README.md

 # cast-workflows
 Workflows used by the Center for Admixture Science and Technology

-To compile this for DNANexus, run from the current directory:
+To compile targetedTR for DNANexus, run from the current directory:

 ```
 java -jar "$DX_COMPILER_JAR" compile \